Bursaries, Awards and Prizes

 Barbara Bennett Chittick Prize

-The Bennett prize is awarded annually to an outstanding first-year student enrolled in English 1000, 1010, or 1020.
-Section instructors will normally make nominations, which shall consist of a letter from the instructor on why the student should receive the award, the student's final grade, and an unmarked sample essay.
+This prize is awarded annually to an outstanding first year student enrolled in introductory English at Dalhousie University.
+Section instructors will normally make nominations, which shall consist of a letter from the instructor on why the student should receive the award, the student’s final grade, and a sample essay.

 The Graham Creighton Prize